UKGovLD/registry-core/doc/notes.md

    * bulk registration should dodge the register versioning somehow?

-   * need lucene index driver that handles periodic close of indexwriter and batches commits
+   * need lucene index driver that handles periodic close of indexwriter and batches (and maybe delays) commits, could catchup missed index commits from logs?

 ## Stack